EXTENDED OPERATIONS

 Provide support for departments and labs where gaps exist between support provided by TDS Field Support and support available from other services available on campus or from third parties.

 We provide support on a contract basis for servers and NAS devices that cannot be housed or supported by other groups.
 This is often due to age and configuration requirements for housing in their data centers but can also be for systems that are out of scope for TDS Service Desk and Field Support.
-We can manage devices in place if allowable by security policy or provide hosting in a data center for machines not specifically designed for data centers.
-We also triage incoming requests for support that fall outside Field Support, helping the customer get in touch with the appropriate group.
+We can manage devices in place if allowable by security policy or provide hosting in a data center for machines specifically designed for data centers.
+We also triage incoming requests for support that fall outside Field Support, helping the uses get in touch with the appropriate group.

 What We Provide